sudoyasir/WeatherWay/README.md

 - Visual representation of temperature trends with a daily graph
 - Responsive design for a seamless user experience

-## 📸 Screenshots

-Include screenshots or GIFs showcasing different aspects of your app.

 ## 🛠️ Tech Stack

 - React Native